EdgeTX/edgetx.github.io/docs/index.md

 We know that some people in our hobby value consistency and reliability over the cutting-edge features – that is alright.
 For them, OpenTX will remain a consistent and stable option for their radio transmitters.
 Select features from EdgeTX will also be added to OpenTX in the future as decided by the OpenTX development team.

 Have Questions?
-Take a look at our [FAQ.](https://github.com/EdgeTX/edgetx.github.io/wiki/Frequently-Asked-Questions)
+Review our [FAQ.](https://github.com/EdgeTX/edgetx.github.io/wiki/Frequently-Asked-Questions)

 Want to try EdgeTX?
+Take a look at our **[installation guide](https://github.com/EdgeTX/edgetx.github.io/wiki/EdgeTX-Installation-Guide)**

-Download the [2.4.0-rc2 release candidate. ](https://github.com/EdgeTX/edgetx/releases/tag/v2.4.0-rc2)
+View the release notes and download the  **[2.4.0-rc2 release candidate. ](https://github.com/EdgeTX/edgetx/releases/tag/v2.4.0-rc2)**

 In the meantime, come chat with us on **[Discord!](https://github.com/EdgeTX/edgetx.github.io/wiki/Community-Guidlines)**